grafov/go-playground/README.md

 setup Go environment but if you developing in Go (or you want to do it) you are anyway would need to setup `go-mode` and helper tools for working with code in a comfortable way.

-So with local go-playground you get:

-* all features of [go-mode](https://github.com/dominikh/go-mode.el) will work in the `go-playground`
+## Features

+* work under [go-mode](https://github.com/dominikh/go-mode.el) with all you plugins installed (like autocompletion, linters and so on)
-* snippets saved in the subdirectory under GOPATH, it helps you keep library of interesting snippets
+* playground files saved in the subdirectory under GOPATH that helps you keep library of useful snippets
-* split the snippet code into arbitrary number of files (`snippet.go` is default name)
+* it could split the code into arbitrary number of files
-* no containers and no restrictions on compile time so you can test the complex code
-* free for using any external packages from your GOPATH
+* could import any external packages from your GOPATH
 * use vendored packages in your snippet dir

 ## Install